ChalmersGU-data-structure-courses/dsabook/src/F04-balanced-trees.md

 One example of such a compromise is called the
 [splay tree](#the-splay-tree-optional).

-The [Red-Black Tree] is also a binary tree, but it uses a different balancing mechanism.
+The [red-black tree](#the-red-black-tree-optional) is also a binary tree, but it uses a different balancing mechanism.